kpn-dsh/dsh-cli/autocompletion.md

 * `powershell` - Microsoft Powershell
 * `zsh` - Z shell

-For `zsh` see below.
+For the `zsh` shell see below.
 For the other shell types, please consult your shell's documentation how to install the autocompletion file.

 ## Bourne-again shell